DarrelASandbox/playground-go/chris_james/README.md

 Adding methods so you can add functionality to your data types and so you can implement interfaces

 [Table driven tests](https://go.dev/wiki/TableDrivenTests) to make your assertions clearer and your test suites easier to extend & maintain

+At some point you may wish to use structs to manage state, exposing methods to let users change the state in a way that you can control.